 The app that doesn't pay for coffee, but at least records the debt ☕

 While educators continue with laughable salaries, some company has launched an app for parents to digitally sign the incident report.
 Now, instead of jotting down on paper that the little one fell, they record it in the cloud.
-Of course, the salary increase still doesn't appear either in the cloud or on solid ground.
-At least, when they ask for a raise, they can prove with data that they work more hours than they are paid for.
+Of course, the salary increase is still nowhere to be found, neither in the cloud nor on solid ground.
+At least, when they ask for a raise, they will be able to prove with data that they work more hours than they are paid for.
 Ironies of the 21st century.